Graph-based View Motion Planning for Fruit Detection: Planning Approach

 \section{Planning Approach}

-We propose a novel view motion planner that non-myopically optimizes a path, i.e., sequence of view poses to maximize fruit coverage in initially unknown glasshouse environments with limited mission time.
 Our key idea is to disentangle path planning into two highly parallelizable procedures.
 First, we construct a view pose candidate graph.
 We sample view poses facing potentially informative target positions, e.g., detected fruits, given the current map state.
 To achieve high path execution speed in restricted workspaces, we account for the robot arm's motion constraints while sampling view pose candidates.
-Second, we plan non-myopic view pose sequences utilizing a best-first path search over the view pose candidate graph to maximize fruit coverage.
+Second, we plan view pose sequences utilizing a best-first path search over the view pose candidate graph to maximize fruit coverage.
 To ensure informative and quick-to-execute paths, our new planning objective combines view pose utility estimation and motion planning.
 To adaptively target newly discovered fruits, we replan paths after a fixed time has elapsed.
 This way, our planning approach enables efficiently executable paths in workspace-constrained glasshouses and maximizes monitored fruit clusters under limited mission time.
 The following subsections describe our graph construction and path search.